NathanT15/CoffeePID/README.md

 ## Overview

 This project builds on the CoffeePID project by [1024kilobyte](https://1024kilobyte.com).
 It fully automates a traditaional heat exchanger espresso machine by
-- controlling the boiler via PID and a realay
+- controlling the boiler via PID and a relay
 - measuring flowrate of coffee with a scale
-- controling the group head solinoid valve via a realy
+- controlling the group head solenoid valve via a relay

 ## Hardware Setup

-The project contains of 4 main components
 - an ESP8266 microcontroller board (with minor modifications other boards will work also)
-- a MAX31865 breakout board with a PT1000 thermo element
+- 2 MAX31865 breakout boards
+- 2 PT100 RTD elements
-- a SSR-25DA relay (pin variable "relayPin" in code)
+- a SSR-25DA relay
+- a generic [relay module board] (https://www.aliexpress.us/item/2251832463344334.html?spm=a2g0o.order_list.0.0.4cb41802ARtZmn&gatewayAdapt=glo2usa&_randl_shipto=US)
 - a 3,3 V power supply

 The MAX31865 is connected via SPI to the ESP8266, the pinout is defined in the header of the arduino file.
 You can also set the relay pin there.

-## Wiring

-To integrate CoffeePID you only need 230V for the power supply and replace the thermostat with the SSR.
-The wiring and placement of the project inside my Gaggia Classic is described in this [blog post](https://1024kilobyte.com/blog/2020/7/22/coffeepid-the-build).
-If you have a different coffee machine, you will have to adapt the wiring to your make and model.
-But I hope reading about my journey may help you to do this.

 # Setup / Install